 Third and best of all, combing through my files has been like finding a forgotten trunk at the back of the attic.
 Cobwebs pull away as the lid squeaks open revealing treasures of long ago.

-The following two pieces I wrote about four years apart over fifteen years ago.
+The following two pieces I wrote about nine years apart over fifteen years ago.
 My father’s parents were amazing and beloved by four sons and a huge pack of grandchildren and great grandchildren.

 They both were with me then as they are both with me now.